This article is about how you can seek out ethical and sustainable clothing manufacturers.

 Double-check the labels: labels concerning sustainability can sometimes be misleading.
 With so many certification organizations out there, some of these are only around to profit on the eco-trend.
 Look out for genuine labels such as GOTS, Oeko-Tex, Fair Trade, Better Cotton Initiative, WFTO, and Cradle to Cradle.

 Shopping locally: Shopping locally really depends on where you live, but many places have specialized shops based on sustainable clothing.
-Whilst shopping locally reduces energy consumption in the transportation process; you can also do your bit to help small businesses thrive.
+While shopping locally reduces energy consumption in the transportation process; you can also do your bit to help small businesses thrive.
 Further still, people working in these local shops and farmers' markets are usually more than happy to share insight on how their brand contributes to ethical manufacturing.
 This will allow you to be educated on where your garments are actually from and how they were produced.